Elite (video game)

 Elite is a space trading video game.
 It was written and developed by David Braben and Ian Bell and was originally published by Acornsoft for the BBC Micro computer in September 1984.
 Elites open-ended game model, and revolutionary 3D graphics led to it being ported to virtually every contemporary home computer system and earned it a place as a classic and a genre maker in gaming history.
 The game's title derives from one of the player's goals of raising their combat rating to the exalted heights of "Elite".

 Elite was one of the first home computer games to use wire-frame 3D graphics with hidden-line removal.
 It added graphics and twitch gameplay aspects to the genre established by the 1974 game Star Trader.
 Another novelty was the inclusion of The Dark Wheel, a novella by Robert Holdstock which gave players insight into the moral and legal codes to which they might aspire.

-The Elite series is among the longest-running video game franchises.
 The first game was followed by the sequels Frontier: Elite II in 1993, and Frontier: First Encounters in 1995, which introduced Newtonian physics, realistic star systems, and seamless freeform planetary landings.
-A third sequel, Elite Dangerous, began crowdfunding in 2012 and was launched on 16 December 2014, following a period of semi-open testing; it received a paid-for expansion season, Horizons, on 15 December 2015.
+The third sequel Elite Dangerous launched on 16 December 2014.
+It introduced massively multiplayer with an ongoing narrative, first-person on-foot gameplay and space colonisation.
+ED received several seasons of free content updates and two paid expansions: Horizons in 2015 and Odyssey in 2021.
+The Elite series holds the Guinness World Record as the longest running space simulation series in history.

 Elite proved hugely influential, serving as a model for other games including Wing Commander: Privateer, Grand Theft Auto, EVE Online, Freelancer, the X series and No Man's Sky.

 Non-Acorn versions were each first published by Firebird and Imagineer.
 Subsequently, Frontier Developments has claimed the game to be a "Game by Frontier" to be part of its own back catalogue and all the rights to the game have been owned by David Braben.